sightmachine/SimpleCV/README.markdown

 ### Virtualenv

 This is how to install SimpleCV under a Python virtual environment [virtualenv] (http://www.virtualenv.org).
 This maybe useful in cases where you want to keep your system libraries clean and not install extra libraries.
-This method has only been tested on Ubuntu 12.04, it maybe possible to port to other operating systems.
+This method has only been tested on Ubuntu 12.04, it may be possible to port to other operating systems.

 Run the following commands: